Natural wine bar serving creative small plates, oysters, and snails

 "Described as a popular Oakland spot, this business was the downstairs neighbor/host for the upstairs venture by Chef Andres Giraldo Florez; the city sent a cease and desist to the building’s landlord and the business for holding “unauthorized events and operating an unlicensed entertainment venue,” per the Chronicle." - Dianne de Guzman

-"Oakland’s Snail Bar just announced an edible collab with Rose of Los Angeles, with chef Andres Giraldo Florez creating a “high dose Delight inspired by the refreshing tropical flavor of a piña colada cocktail with the energizing effects of a Blue Dream strain,” resulting in a passion fruit toasted fig leaf gummy, weighing in at 10mg of THC each (with 20 per package).
-Rose boasts an “ingredient-driven approach” to edibles, collaborating with chefs and farmers for its flavors." - Dianne de Guzman
+"An Oakland spot, Snail Bar announced an edible collaboration with Rose of Los Angeles in which chef Andres Giraldo Florez created a “high dose Delight” inspired by the tropical flavor of a piña colada cocktail and the energizing effects of the Blue Dream strain; the result is a passion fruit toasted fig leaf gummy dosed at 10 mg THC each, sold 20 per package." - Dianne de Guzman